MarvAmBass/docker-subversion/README.md

 A Docker Subversion Apache2 Container (based on marvambass/apache2-ssl-php).

-It gives you automatically daily dumps of your SVN Repos for your Backup.
+Features automatic daily dumps of your SVN Repos for Backup purposes.
-Also you are able to create a new Project by just adding a new Folder to your repository root directory.

 You can control the access of your Project with a htpasswd file in combination with a authz file.

+## Creating a project

+You are able to create a new Project by simply adding a new Folder to your repository root directory (`/var/local/svn`).
+A cron running every 10 minutes will eventually pick it up.

+## How to access your repository

+By defdault the repository is host on `/svn`, so for instance you can checkout `yourRepo` using `svn checkout http://yourDockerIp/svn/yourRepo`

 ## pre run configuration (optional)